Dieschdel/Plotter/README.md

 # Plotter
-This is a small application to visualise mathematical functions
+This is a small application to visualise mathematical functions.
+As I never planned to upload this project, some variables and comments are still in german, but I'm working on change them into englisch.

 Until yet, the auto-detection for multiplication is not fully implemented.
 If the programm doesn't set the star by itself, you have to do it or the result will be wrong.